clojure-emacs/cider/README.md

 There are plenty of differences between CIDER and SLIME, but the core ideas are pretty much the same (and SLIME served as the principle inspiration for CIDER).

+CIDER's built on top of [nREPL][], the Clojure networked REPL server.

 CIDER's basic architecture looks something like this:

 <p align="center">